Problem

 - new rail infrastructure to provide direct connections from Inland Rail and the Surat Basin to the port.

-Proponent to identify initiatives and develop options (Stage 2 of Infrastructure Australia’s Assessment Framework).
+Proponent to identify and analyse potential investment options (Stage 2 of Infrastructure Australia’s Assessment Framework).